Kopixx/Project-1/README.md

 For sellers, this project can provide refined pricing estimates informed by the dependent variables outlined above.
 Furthermore, it evaluates the performance of Melbourne’s top real estate agencies across overall sale amount, location preferences, and sale price in relation to the estimated property value.

-The project looks at the influences of the below variable on pricing
+The project looks at the influences of the following variables on Sale Price:
 - Property Type (i.e., House, Townhouse, or Unit/Apartment)
 - Land Size (m2)
 - Building Size (m2)